Platoon Commander Deluxe: Kursk

 And then all hell breaks lose...

 It's the Fire Phase and players alternate firing with individual units or stacks of units against in-range and in-sight enemy units.
-When firing on the enemy tanks, the target's Armor Factor is subtracted from the firing unit's Armor Piercing Factor, two dice are rolled, and the results checked on the appropriate column on the Fire Results Table, yielding a number of potential hits.
+When firing on the enemy tanks, the target's Armor Factor is subtracted from the firing unit's Armor Piercing Factor, a D10 is rolled, and the results checked on the appropriate column on the Fire Results Table, yielding a number of potential hits.
 The target rolls a die for each potential hit and compares it to his or her morale.
 Pass the morale check, that hit is negated.
 These columns and die rolls can be modified by the target's terrain, flanking fire, the Focus marker (represents the commander's presence), and most importantly Action Cards, which can grant column shifts or even allow the same unit to fire again, adding a delicious uncertainty that makes the game thrilling to play.
 Players continue to alternate attacks until neither wishes to attack.

 Next comes the Movement Phase.
 Unlike the preceding Fire Phase, one player moves ALL his eligible units before the opposition gets to move.
 Certain units can move and fire or vice versa (with a penalty), unfired opposing units can opportunity fire on enemies moving within their line of sight.
 As in many other facets of the game, the insightful play of Action Cards during the movement phase is critical, allowing additional movement or opportunity fire conducted by units that have already fired.
 No PanzerBush tactics here, you never know when a unit will be able to fire on you.
 Exciting stuff.